Namchi Tourism: Top Attractions & Things To Do

 This tall and large statue overlooks the town of Namchi and the surrounding areas.
 It can be seen from many different places in Sikkim and Darjeeling as well.
 As you walk back to the large open courtyard next to the covered car park, you will find several food stalls selling all kinds of snacks like momos, eggs with toasts, chaats, packaged snacks, tea, coffee, beverages etc. Good time to have a short tea break.

-On your way back towards Namchi town you can visit Namchi Rock Garden (about 10 minutes from and below Samudruptse).
+On your way back towards Namchi town you can visit Namchi Rock Garden (about 10 minutes from Samudruptse).
 This place too was opened by Chief Minister Pawan Chamling on 22nd October 2005.
 You will need to walk down initially through flights of stairs and then a paved pathway which seems easy as you go down to visit the rock garden.
-But be prepared to sweat it out while climbing up.
+There are many steps and be prepared to sweat it out while climbing up.
 However the rewards once you reach below are plenty.

 Namchi Rock Garden Pathway